Are you a writer with a Chromebook?

 Best App for Writers #6: Momentum App

 This is an inspirational app built for Chrome.
+It takes over your page when you launch a new tab and lets you personalize it.

 Every time you open a new tab, you’ll be greeted with a breathtaking background image (similar to Bing’s homepage) along with an inspirational and motivational quote.